 Work Email : email@example.com

-Chef Eugene Bell is presently a full-time member of the National Center for Hospitality Studies (NCHS) at Sullivan University.
+Chef Eugene Bell is presently a full-time member of the College of Hospitality Studies (CoHS) at Sullivan University.
 Although most of his culinary education has been through the “school of hard knocks,” He holds an Associate degree in Culinary Arts and a bachelor’s degree in Hospitality Management, both from Sullivan University.
 He currently instructs classes in Basic Skills, Garde Manger, Food and Beverage Cost Control and Purchasing.
 Along with his duties as a faculty member, he is also one of the coaches for the Sullivan University hot food competition team.

 Chef Bell accumulated better that 25 years in the hospitality industry prior to accepting his teaching position at Sullivan University.
 Most recently, he was an executive chef for Dupree Catering, Inc. in Lexington, KY.
 Prior to this position, he was the executive chef for Ala Carte Food & Wine, a retail, deli and catering operation in Indiana.